-Accessing Control Panel on the Windows 8 operating system
+Accessing Control Panel on the Windows 8.1 operating system

 On the Windows operating system, you can view and change computer settings through Control Panel.
-To access Control Panel on the Windows 8 operating system, do one of the following:
+To access Control Panel on the Windows 8.1 operating system, do one of the following:

 - From the desktop

-- 1. Move the cursor to the top-right or bottom-right corner of the screen to display the charms.
+- 1. Move the pointer to the top-right or bottom-right corner of the screen to display the charms.

 - 2. Click Settings.

 - 3. Click Control Panel.

-- · From the Start screen
+- From the Start screen

-- 1. Move the cursor to the top-right or bottom-right corner of the screen to display the charms.
+- 1. Click the arrow icon

-- 2. Click Search.
+in the bottom-left corner of the screen to go to the Apps screen.

-- 3. On the Apps screen, scroll to the right side, and click Control Panel in the Windows System section.
+- 2. Scroll to the right side, and click Control Panel in the Windows System section.